 When there are high school seniors in the studio, we also hold a Senior Recital in which students perform several pieces in different styles to celebrate their work and repertoire as they prepare to move on to their next endeavors.

 How do you handle rate changes?

 Rates will change from time to time.
 I will do my best to make sure that this doesn’t come as a surprise to current students and their families.
 Rate changes are based on changes in expenses and fair market value.
 As always, if rates are a barrier to your ability to afford lessons, please speak with me.
 We may be able to find a solution that works for all involved.
-The 2018-2019 school year will see a rate change for new students (see above).
-Continuing students will not have the same rate increase until the 2019-2020 school year.
+The 2018-2019 school year saw a rate change for new students (see above).
+All students will have the same rate increase for the 2019-2020 school year.